Ceasar/Encyclopedia/src/Acoustics.rst

 .. include:: index

 ================================================================================
-Phonology
+Acoustics
 ================================================================================

-Phonology is a branch of linguistics_ that studies how humans analyze sounds into syllables and pattern them appropriately.
+Acoustics is a branch of phonetics_ that studies the physical transmission of speech_ sounds from speaker to the listener.